Constitution and By Laws

 V. LONGHORN CORVETTE CLUB POINTS TRAIL

 The Activities Director shall submit to the Executive Committee each January, the proposed scoring criteria for the current year’s local points trail.
-Upon approval of the Executive Committee, the Activities Director shall publish this criteria for the membership no later than the February business meeting.
+Upon approval of the Executive Committee, the Activities Director shall publish these criteria for the membership no later than the February business meeting.
 (August 7, 1987).

 VI.
 PROPOSALS FOR REGIONAL EVENTS